Our mission and passion is to protect our clients’ brands through proper data destruction techniques.

 While this might initially sound like a respectable business model, this company chose this recycler to completely destroy all sensitive data.
 But this recycler can’t truly know that the information is safe if it’s overseas.

-Every time another player or process enters your downstream, so can unforeseen risks.
+Every time another organization or process enters your downstream, so can unforeseen risks.

-Many times, electronics with potentially sensitive information have been discovered in overseas landfills.
+Many times, electronic assets with potentially sensitive information have been discovered in overseas landfills.
 These third-party companies tend to think that “no one will ever know,” but that’s the whole problem:

 All it takes is one person to find and distribute the data stored on a hard drive in this landfill.